Introduction

 How Internet Addiction Affects Mental Health

-In severe cases, it may contribute to depression, anxiety disorders, and other behavioral conditions.
+In severe cases, it can contribute to anxiety disorders, depression, and other behavioural conditions requiring support from a psychiatric treatment centre or addiction specialist.

 Treatment Options for Internet Addiction